microsoft/azuredevopslabs/labs/vstsextend/selenium/readme.md

 1. When **Selenium test execution** phase starts, connect back to the VM provisioned earlier to see UI tests execution.

-   >Note : It takes approximately 8 minutes to deploy the test agent for the first time on the VM.
-Once this task is complete, you can connect to the VM to see the actual test execution.
+   {% include note.html content= "It takes approximately 8 minutes to deploy the test agent for the first time on the VM.
+Once this task is complete, you can connect to the VM to see the actual test execution." %}

    ![](images/Releaseprogress.png)